Education and Outreach

 The three performers:

-Dahye (Annie) Jung is a first-year graduate student at New York University, studying for an MM in instrumental performance under Soo-Kyung Park.
+Dahye (Annie) Jung was a first-year graduate student at New York University, studying for an MM in instrumental performance under Soo-Kyung Park.
 She earned BM degrees in secondary education and flute performance at the University of British Columbia and a Royal Conservatory of Music ARCT diploma in piano performance.